CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Abstract

 \section{Abstract}

 While music generation models have evolved to handle complex multimodal inputs mixing text, lyrics, and reference audio, evaluation mechanisms have lagged behind.
 In this paper, we bridge this critical gap by establishing a comprehensive ecosystem for music reward modeling under \textbf{Compositional Multimodal Instruction (CMI)}, where the generated music may be conditioned on text descriptions, lyrics, and audio prompts.
 We first introduce \textbf{CMI-Pref-Pseudo}, a large-scale preference dataset comprising 110k pseudo-labeled samples, and \textbf{CMI-Pref}, a high-quality, human-annotated corpus tailored for fine-grained alignment tasks.
 To unify the evaluation landscape, we propose \textbf{CMI-RewardBench}, {a unified benchmark that evaluates music reward models on heterogeneous samples across musicality, text–music alignment, and compositional instruction alignment.} Leveraging these resources, we develop \textbf{CMI reward models (CMI-RMs)}, a parameter-efficient reward model family capable of processing heterogeneous inputs.
-We evaluate their correlation with human judgments scores on musicality and alignment on CMI-Pref along with previous datasets.
-Further experiments demonstrate that CMI-RM not only correlates strongly with human judgments, but also enables effective \textbf{inference-time scaling} via top-$k$ filtering.
-The necessary training data, benchmarks, and reward models are publicly available. \footnote{Code of benchmark and reward model are publicly available at \href{https://github.com/Haiwen-Xia/CMI-RewardBench}{here} , and datasets are available at \href{https://huggingface.co/datasets/HaiwenXia/cmi-pref-pseudo}{CMI-Pref-Pseudo} and \href{https://huggingface.co/datasets/HaiwenXia/cmi-pref}{CMI-Pref}.}
+We evaluate their correlation with human judgment scores on musicality and alignment on CMI-Pref along with previous datasets.
+Further experiments demonstrate that CMI-RM not only correlates strongly with human judgments, but also enables effective \textbf{inference-time scaling} via top-$k$ filtering.Code is available at \href{https://github.com/Haiwen-Xia/CMI-RewardBench}{GitHub}.
+Model weights: \href{https://huggingface.co/HaiwenXia/CMI-RM}{CMI-RM}.
+Datasets: \href{https://huggingface.co/datasets/HaiwenXia/cmi-pref-pseudo}{CMI-Pref-Pseudo} and \href{https://huggingface.co/datasets/HaiwenXia/cmi-pref}{CMI-Pref}.